 Question 2: Is there a chance something may go wrong and we wouldn’t be successful?

 Any good Amazon Seller Central Consulting Provider should tell you, immediately and honestly, yes.
 The Amazon Marketplace, in addition to Amazon itself, is an unpredictable environment.
 It’s a highly competitive space and if something doesn’t pan out well, sellers have to immediately shift gears to make up for lost time.
 There are too many possible occurrences that can completely halt or derail any sort of progress you may have made creating your Amazon presence.
 It is the nature of this volatile environment.

 Question 3: What do I need to do from my end to ensure the greatest chance of success?

 It takes two to tango.
 To really be successful, it’s all about building your relationship with your service provider.
 Each side should be engaged, ready to sell, optimize, and make the best decisions for your product listings.

 From you, however, Amazon Seller Central Consulting Providers should have two expectations:

-- Know where you want to go with your products and brand
+- Know where you want to go with your

 - Be willing to invest time, money, and effort